megoth/dnd5e/README.md

 **Status:** In progress

 An integral part of Solid is its use of RDF to describe the data.
 With RDF you get Linked Data, and with Linked Data you open up your data in an extensible way that allows app to be interoperable.

 #### Translations

-**Status:** Done
+**Status:** In progress

 D&D5e is played across the whole world, and in order to be accessible it's important to be able to consume the content in a language players are comfortable with.

 This app will focus on english as the core language, but all text is localized so that it can theoretically be represented in any language.

 All localizations are structured in public Turtle files, and have their own URLs.
 We use